gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict10.md

 * type: code-snippet
 * language: python3.6
 * id: 89965766-9afc-4a39-a053-974ea791eed3
-* title: get_squared_elements_at_property
+* title: get_squared_elements_at_key

 ### !question

-Write a function called "get_squared_elements_at_property".
+Write a function called "get_squared_elements_at_key".

-Given a dictionary and a key, "get_squared_elements_at_property" returns a list containing all the squared elements of the list located at the given key.
+Given a dictionary and a key, "get_squared_elements_at_key" returns a list containing all the squared elements of the list located at the given key.

 Notes:
 * If the list is empty, it should return an empty list.